Environmental law and practice in India: overview

-This Q&A is part of the Practical Law multi-jurisdictional guide to environment.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/environment-mjg.
+This Q&A is part of the global guide to environment.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/environment-guide.

 Environmental regulatory framework

-The main environmental laws include the:
+The main environmental laws in India include the:

 Air (Prevention and Control of Pollution) Act 1981 (Air Act).